 Obfuscation can also increase your download speed: Some ISPs throttle the traffic on certain ports to save bandwidth – using a tunnel through SSH or obfsproxy can get around that.

 You can find more information about the Stealth VPN feature on our Stealth-VPN page.
+If you want to use obfuscation with Linux, we provide documentation for doing this over SSH, stunnel and obfsproxy.

 What is cipher negotiation?